kalvinhairston/html-jon-doe-resume-solved/README.md

 - [ x] Fork the project to your github account
 - [ x] Clone the project to your computer
 - [ x] Open the project in VSCode with `code <cloned_repo_folder_name>`
-- [ ] Initialize playwright and install project packages
+- [ x] Initialize playwright and install project packages
   - [ x] Use `npm i` to install packages
   - [ x] Use `npm run browser-install` to install the browser environment for testing
 - [ x] All the tasks of the "Specific requirements" section MUST be solved
-- [ ] All the tests MUST pass.
+- [x ] All the tests MUST pass.
 Fix any errors before you submit (acceptance criteria).
   - [x ] Use `npm run test` to run all tests in the terminal
   - [x ] Use `npm run test-part1` to run the tests for the first part of specific requirements in the terminal
   - [ x] Use `npm run test-part2` to run the tests for the second part of specific requirements in the terminal